Low-density lipoprotein receptor-related protein 8: Long-term potentiation

 After development, reelin is secreted in the cortex and hippocampus by gamma-aminobutyric acid-ergic interneurons.
 Through binding of ApoER2 in the hippocampus, it plays a role in the NMDA receptor activation that is required for long-term potentiation, a mechanism by which two neurons gain a stronger, longer-lasting transmission due to simultaneous firing.
 The increased synaptic plasticity associated with this process is essential in development of memory and spatial learning.
 Studies with mice have shown less expression of ApoER2 leads to impaired spatial learning, fear conditioned learning, and a mild disruption to the hippocampus.

 In the hippocampus, ApoER2 is complexed with NMDA receptors through the PSD-95 adapter protein.
 When reelin binds ApoER2, it initiates tyrosine phosphorylation of NMDA receptors.
 This occurs through Dab-1 activation of Src family kinases, which have been shown to play a role in regulating synaptic plasticity.
 VLDLR also acts as a receptor coupled to ApoER2 as it does during development, but its role is not well understood.
 ApoER2 plays a more important role in this process, most likely due to its ability to bind the PSD-95 adapter protein through the 59 amino acid insert on its cytoplasmic tail.
 Studies with mice have shown that knocking out ApoER2 or just the alternatively spliced exon 19 causes a much greater impairment of LTP than knocking out VLDLR.

+Lipoprotein endocytosis

+ApoER2 is a major receptor for apolipoprotein E in the brain and is involved in the endocytosis of lipoproteins there.